Iran–United Arab Emirates relations: Abraham accords

 Relations suffered a huge decline following the Israel–United Arab Emirates normalization agreement in August 2020.
-The Iranian government condemned the deal as a "dangerous" stab in the back of Palestinians and Muslims, and called it a "shameful" act of "strategic stupidity" by the UAE.
+The Iranian government and Palestinian government condemned the deal as a "dangerous" stab in the back of Palestinians and Muslims, and called it a "shameful" act of "strategic stupidity" by the UAE.
 Iran claimed that this would only serve to strengthen the "Axis of Resistance" in the Middle East, and that the Palestinians and people of the world would never forgive the UAE.
 Numerous threats from Iran were pointed against the United Arab Emirates following its effort to normalize relations with Israel.
 In response, the UAE's Foreign Ministry summoned Iran's chargé d'affaires on 16 August and criticized Rouhani's speech as "unacceptable and inflammatory" which could impact the security scenario of the Gulf.
 It also stated that protecting the Emirati embassy in Tehran was Iran's duty.

 The Chief of Staff of the Iranian armed forces Mohammad Bagheri meanwhile said that their strategy towards the UAE would now shift and the UAE would be held responsible in case of an attack on Iran through the Persian Gulf.
 The conservative newspaper Kayhan, whose editor-in-chief is appointed by the Supreme Leader of Iran, warned that the agreement had turned the UAE into a "legitimate, easy target".

+Following the Israel-Hezbollah conflict and Iran's October 2024 Iranian strikes against Israel, the UAE, along with other Arab countries, has been warned by Iran through secret diplomatic channels not to assist Israel or the US in any attack on Iran.
+Arab officials have indicated that Iran would retaliate against these states if their territories or airspace were used in such operations.

+On November 24, 2024, an Israeli-Moldovan Rabbi by the name Zvi Kogan, a resident of the UAE was kidnapped and later murdered.
+Suspicion rose this was done by or with an Iranian involvement, at the moment Iran has denied its involvement in this murder.

+COVID-19 pandemic

+During the COVID-19 pandemic, UAE sent four shipments of urgent medical assistance to Iran including protection clothes, respirators and testing kits.